Why Hire A Professional Photographer?

 By the reception, Sara had already worked 10 hours!
 She figured she should be able to enjoy the wedding also since she’s a close friend.
 Sara was so exhausted that she hardly shot the rest of the night.
 She got up to take a shot of them cutting the cake, but didn’t take time to frame it well or make sure she could even see both bride and groom.
 As a result, you saw more of the guests, a little bit of the cake, and the bride is almost totally hidden behind the groom.
 She didn’t catch shot of them feeding one another or of the toasts.
 Sara gave her camera to her boyfriend who loves photography, and told him to shoot.
 He took more images of their friends doing stupid things than of the activities of the bride and groom.

-Since Sara doesn’t have the software, or even know how to post produce images.
-She simply transferred them to a DVD to give the bride and groom a DVD with all of the images burned to it.
-The bride and groom, filled with anticipation, put the DVD into their computer to start looking through their friends’ beautiful work!
+Since Sara doesn’t have the software, or even know how to post produce images, she simply transferred them to a thumbdrive to give the bride and groom all of the images.
+The bride and groom, filled with anticipation, put the drive into their computer to start looking through their friends’ beautiful work!

 100 pictures into the 2,000 pictures Sara shot, the bride was tears, as every photo was too dark, too bright, blurry, or just not that good.
 Furthermore, the bride and groom noticed that there was no shot of their first kiss, and the reception shots were mostly of stupid antics of nearly drunk friends.
 The cake image was a huge disappointment.
 You couldn’t even tell what the cake looked like, much less see the specially designed cutlery they held.
 The only images of them dancing was in the distance over tables of people.
 Their were no images of the bride dancing with her father, groom with his mom, or the bride with her grandfather who was recently diagnosed with cancer, an image the bride specifically requested.